Cats reign supreme in Japan. With more than 50 cat cafés in Tokyo, be sure to take yourself there and get a feline for the place.

 With a population of over 125 million people, it’s baffling to see so many of Japan’s islands colonialized by furry mammals.
 If you’re going to Hiroshima, add Okunoshima to your list.

-Find your Zen on one of Japan’s infamous porcelain bowls (toilet) and listen to the pleasant sounds of classical music.
+Find your Zen on one of Japan’s infamous porcelain bowls (the toilet) and listen to the pleasant sounds of classical music.

 With so much to see and do in Japan, we’ve picked 10 of the most exciting activities to do on your trip to experience it like a local.